Expedition of Dahhak al-Kilabi

-The Expedition of Dahhak al-Kilabi, against the Banu Kilab tribe, took place in August 630 AD, 9AH, 2nd month, of the Islamic Calendar.
-When the Muslims arrived, brief fighting took place, and the Banu Kilab fled.
-Al-Asyad then captured his father, and held him until he could get support from another Muslim, who then killed his father.
+The Expedition of Dahhak al-Kilabi against the Banu Kilab tribe in the Najd region of what is now Saudi Arabia took place in August 630 AD, 9AH, 2nd month of the Islamic Calendar, with the goal of converting its members to Islam.
+Due to a refusal to convert, fighting broke out, and the Banu Kilab fled.
+A member of the expedition, Al-Asyad, then captured his father, a member of Banu Kilab, and held him until he could get support from another Muslim, who then killed his father.

 Expedition

-Muhammad sent al-Dahak ibn Sufyan to al-Zuji to invite the people of Banu Kilab to call them to embrace Islam.
-They refused to embrace Islam and fighting took place, they started to fight against the Muslims, but were defeated.
+Muhammad sent al-Dahak ibn Sufyan to al-Zuji to invite the people of Banu Kilab to embrace Islam.
+They refused.
+The Muslims then attacked the people of Banu Kilab, who then fled.

-Among the fighters on the Muslim side, was a man named al-Asyad.
-He met his father named Salamah and called him to embrace Islam.
-However his father verbally abused Islam.
-Then al-Asyad hamstrung his fathers horse.
-When he fell to the ground, he grabbed hold of him, until he could get support from another Muslim, who then killed his father.
-All the other tribesmen of the Banu Kilab fled the scene after brief fighting.
+Among the fighters on the Muslim side was a man named al-Asyad.
+He met his father, Salamah, and called him to embrace Islam.
+However, his father verbally abused Islam.
+Al-Asyad then hamstrung his father's horse.
+When he fell to the ground, he grabbed hold of him until he could get support from another Muslim, who then killed his father.
+All other tribesmen of the Banu Kilab fled the scene after brief fighting.